NativeScript/docs/content/ui/frame.md

 actionBarVisibility: 'auto' | 'always' | 'never'
 ```

-Used to control the visibility the Navigation Bar in iOS and the Action Bar in Android for all Pages within this Frame.
+Used to control the visibility the Navigation Bar in iOS and the ActionBar in Android for all Pages within this Frame.

 ### animated